 (v) to facilitate the operation of the Child Abuse Register established under the Children and Family Services Act;

-(c) the Minister of Service Nova Scotia, Vital Statistics Division, for identification purposes in registering births and deaths;
+(c) the Minister of Service Nova Scotia and Municipal Relations, Vital Statistics Division, for identification purposes in registering births and deaths;

 (d) the Office of the Public Trustee, to facilitate health care decisions for its clients and for the financial management of its clients’ estates;

-(e) each Mi’kmaw First Nations band in the Province, as follows, to create and maintain the Nova Scotia First Nations Client Linkage Registry:
+(e) each of the following Mi’kmaw First Nation bands in the Province, to contribute to and maintain the Nova Scotia First Nations Client Linkage Registry:

 (i) Acadia First Nation,